allllright/React-Code/README.md

-# This repo is only to use to record my React learning progress
+This repo is used to record my React learning progress